pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 human political civilization."1 This political system is different from the multi-party system or two- party system of many capitalist countries, nor the one-party system of some countries, but is an original system rooted in China and has distinct Chinese characteristics.
-This characteristic is first embodied in the leadership of the Communist Party of China.
+This characteristic is first embodied in the leadership of the CCP.
 Party leadership is the conscious choice of all democratic parties and is also the basic prerequisite of China's political party system.
 The relationship between the CPC and other democratic parties is the leadership of the CPC, multi- party cooperation, and the ruling power of the CPC and multi-party participation in politics.
 The democratic parties are not opposition parties and opposition parties, but friendly parties and participating parties that cooperate closely with the CPC.
-Adhering to the leadership of the Communist Party of China is not to stop democracy, but to form a broader and more effective democracy.
+Adhering to the leadership of the CCP is not to stop democracy, but to form a broader and more effective democracy.
 The CPC and the democratic parties have conducted democratic consultations, made concerted efforts on major national issues, and concentrated their efforts on major affairs.